 2. Lock Your Wheels

 Remember the trusty anti-theft steering-wheel lock, The Club?
 Well, for the uninitiated, they make locking devices to protect wheels, too.
-Kevin Rohlwing, a Tire Industry Association spokesman, says vehicle owners worried about wheel theft should try locking them with the devices, which are similar to a lug nut but require a special key tool for installation and removal.
+Kevin Rohlwing, a Tire Industry Association spokesman, says vehicle owners worried about wheel theft should try locking them with the devices, which are similar to a lug nut but require a special anti-theft key tool for installation and lock removal.

 "Wheel locks are popular because they are very difficult to remove without the key," Rohlwing said.